twilio/twilio-verify-for-react-native/README.md

 [![License](https://img.shields.io/badge/License-Apache%202-blue.svg?logo=law)](https://github.com/twilio/twilio-verify-for-react-native/blob/main/LICENSE)

 ## About

 Twilio Verify Push SDK helps you verify users by adding a low-friction, secure, cost-effective, "push verification" factor into your own mobile application.
 This fully managed API service allows you to seamlessly verify users in-app via a secure channel, without the risks, hassles or costs of One-Time Passcodes (OTPs).
 This project provides a library to implement Verify Push for your react native app.

 ## Dependencies

-React native 0.67.0
+- React Native 0.78.x or higher
+- React 19.0.x or higher

 ## Installation

-* Add the library to your project:
+- Add the library to your project:

 ```sh
 yarn add https://github.com/twilio/twilio-verify-for-react-native.git
 ```

-* Install the pods for your project
+- Install the pods for your project

 ```sh
 npx pod-install
 ```